 About Te Urewera Treks

-Te Urewera Treks is an eco-tourism buisness based in Ngaputahi, Te Urewera.
+Te Urewera Treks started out as an eco-tourism business based in Ngaputahi, Te Urewera.
 It began with Maataamua (Joe) and Joanna Doherty in 2006.
 The business was born from the desire to create employment for the local area, which has been economically depressed since the early 1980's.
 Creating the business meant Maataamua could return home to Te Urewera with his family, train local people and inspire the next generation to pursue their dreams by showing how an indigenous owned and operated business could flourish, thereby maintaining Ahikaa (ancestral occupation of native people) within the local community.

-Te Urewera Treks continues it's whanau (family) tradition and is now managed by Hinewai McManus, Maataamua's niece.
+Te Urewera Treks continues it's whanau (family) tradition and is now owned and operated by Hinewai McManus, Maataamua's niece.
 Hinewai grew up tramping and hunting in Te Urewera with her parents, both seasonal park rangers and trained secondary school teachers.
 At 3 weeks old, she was carted off to the bush in her mothers raincoat and since then, only left to travel, attend school and work.
+Hinewai is guiding the business into Orangatanga (holistic health) and opening up non monetary ways for people to experience what Te Urewera treks and our bush camp accommodation, Whakatau Rainforest Retreat, has to offer.

-Our mission is to share our connection with the Environment with others, and in the process, transform strangers into friends and whanau...
+Our mission is to share our connection with the Taiao and in the process,

 I have been tramping, hunting and staying in the bush with my parents, from